agentrickard/domain/README.txt

 ----
 3.1 Module Permissions

-The Domain Access module has three standard permissions.
+The Domain Access module has the following permissions:

   - 'administer domains'
   This permission allows users to create and manage subdomain records